-ELP's are housed with other same-gender identified ELPs and a counselor, in round tents called yurts, in a separate living unit just for them.
-ELPs will go on an overnight camping trip, often a three-night canoe trip or hiking trip, and stay in tents with other same-gender identifying ELPs.
-There will be a separate ELP welcome letter with specifics on their session.
+ELP's living units are housed separately in the yurts with other same-gender identified ELP's and a counselor.
+ELP's will also experience an overnight camping trip, often a three-night trip (canoe or hiking), and stay in tents with other same-gender identifying ELP's.
+ELP's will receive a welcome letter with specifics on their session.